Kosium/kosium-pioneers-mint/README.md

 ### Diagnosing Common Issues

-If you're running a modified version of `sell.js` and not getting expected behavior, check the following:
+If you're not getting expected behavior, check the following:

 - Is the `expirationTime` in future?
 If no, change it to a time in the future.